 The most common nondischargeability adversaries under Section 523(a) of the Bankruptcy Code are claims that a debt is:

-- For money, property, services, or an extension, renewal, or refinancing of credit, to the extent obtained by false pretenses, a false representation, or actual fraud under 11 U.S.C. § 523(a)(2)(A);
+- For money, property, services, or an extension, renewal, or refinancing of credit, to the extent obtained by false pretenses, a false representation, or actual fraud, other than a statement respecting the debtor’s or an insider’s financial condition, under 11 U.S.C. § 523(a)(2)(A);

 - Obtained through the use of a statement in writing that is materially false, respecting the debtor’s or an insider’s financial condition, on which the creditor to whom the debtor is liable for such money, property, services, or credit reasonably relied, and that the debtor caused to be made or published with intent to deceive; or under 11 U.S.C. § 523(a)(2)(B);